-The last quote about travel is the most literally accurate for me.
+The last of my quotes about travel is literally the most accurate one for me.
 Yes, I haven’t been everywhere, but I’ve already made a list of everything everywhere, and sooner or later (more likely later), I’m bound to finish it!

 See Also: 102 Most Daring Adventure Quotes

 More Quotes About Travel